commercetools/sphere-fedora/README.md

 ### Special info: Eclipse

-- [Eclipse](https://www.eclipse.org/) has no native support of Scala/Play applications
-- Please use this prepackaged version of Eclipse: [Scala-IDE](http://scala-ide.org)
+[Eclipse](https://www.eclipse.org/) has no native support of Scala/Play applications.
+If you plan to use Eclipse, please use this prepackaged version which include Scala support: [Scala-IDE](http://scala-ide.org)